yogicohen/DH-mini-proj/README.md

 # My Digital Humanities mini project.

 # African-American actors in the US movie industry data analysis.
+The project idea is to find out african-american actors in the US movie industry status and changes over the years.

 # How to use:

 * You should have python 3.6.x or higher and pandas library installed.